 - Photo views and quantity in comparison to your competitors

 These insights can be a good source of inspiration about how to improve your profile and what search terms to target.

 Part three: How to build an engaging Google Business Profile

 Now your Google Business Profile is set up, how can you use it to attract new customers?
 Google offers a number of different features to help you.
 (When new features are rolled out, it’s always worth looking into how you might utilise them to grow your business.)

 Note: Certain features to manage your Business Profile may differ between Google Maps and Search, and the operating system you’re using.

 Let’s take a look:

-There are various post types that you can add to your Google Business Profile.
+There are various updates that you can add to your Google Business Profile.
 These are a bit like having an advert or a social media status within the Knowledge Panel in Google searches.

-The great thing about the posts feature is that you can tell searchers about your special offers, events or products on the search results page before they’ve ever clicked through to your website.
+The great thing about the update feature is that you can tell searchers about your special offers, events or updates on the search results page before they’ve ever clicked through to your website.

 Depending on which option you choose, you will be able to add specific information to your post such as: